Skip to Content

-On this blog, we’ve written extensively about Ford vehicles and their capabilities.
-Recently, we’ve taken a deep dive into flat towing these vehicles.
+We’ve written extensively about Ford vehicles and their capabilities.
+This time we’ve taken a deep dive into the Ford Explorer models that can be flat towed the Ford Explorer.
 Given that this is a popular activity these days, it’s essential to know the ins- and outs.
-Let’s start with a quick answer:

 However, that doesn’t tell the whole story.
 Below we’ve outlined the specific rules for each generation of the Explorer.
 Furthermore, we give you step-by-step instructions on how to flat tow these cars for the generations that have this possibility.
 Read on!